 An online presence does not have to be a website – it can be social media in the form of Instagram, Facebook Store, Etsy or Not on the High Street .
 Modern marketing is all about the social connection and trust.
 The modern retailer needs to make these social connections .
 It is important with every sale that you get where possible an email address so that you can continue to market to the customer after their purchase – as an incentive to do this you can offer a voucher off their next purchase.
 ‘A thank you for your custom’ email with the voucher and then a link to your online store front will then encourage future business.
 Many of the big successful retailers do this and for good reason.
 Have a think about places you like to shop and ask yourself why – what are they doing differently and how could we mimic this or improve on it?
 Take a look at their social media, blogs and email communications for ideas.

 The quality of the communication that you have with your customer is so important as you can’t sell to them all the time – sharing relevant and interesting articles or cute/funny images/quotes, asking for their feedback on new product ranges , important dates to remember ie Mother’s Day or offering new services are all reason to make contact as well as sharing new product information, competitions and special promotions.
+These are the factors that go into providing an exceptional customer experience.
 There are many great email easy to use marketing tools – many of them free or very low cost for smaller mailing lists take a look at Mailchimp as an example.

 As a minimum make sure you have a Facebook business page as we have many successful customers that only sell on Facebook and Ebay without the expense of a website.Their advertising is good value and easy to understand.
 Once you have established yourself by all means get a website and then use your email and social media to drive traffic to it.